zephyrproject-rtos/zephyr/doc/application/index.rst

 Device Tree Overlays
 ====================

 As described in :ref:`device-tree`, Zephyr uses Device Tree to describe the hardware it runs on.
 This section describes how you can modify an application build's device tree using overlay files.
 For additional information regarding the relationship between Device Tree and Kconfig see :ref:`dt_vs_kconfig`.
+For an example of how to use custom overlays with ``west build``, see :ref:`west-building-cmake-args`.

 In some cases the information contained in Device Tree files is closely connected to the software and might need to be modified using the overlay file concept.
 This can be relevant for many of the different Device Tree nodes, but is particularly useful for :ref:`certain types of nodes <dt-alias-chosen>`.

 Overlay files, which customarily have the :file:`.overlay` extension, contain device tree fragments which add to or modify the device tree